Saiyara98/PROJECT-4-/README.md

 # Model Training
 - Faced challenges in scaling the data with all categories in Google Colab.
 - Experimented with various category limits to address the scaling issues.
-- Settled on a feasible range that ultimately resulted in an impressive 99% accuracy.
 - Emphasized the importance of limiting categories due to machine limitations.
 - Ensured meaningful results by prioritizing categories based on counts.